5 Days Uganda Gorillas & Wildlife Safari from Kigali

 Queen Elizabeth National Park

-Queen Elizabeth National Park formerly called Kazinga National Park was founded in 1952, it acquired its new name in remembrance of the visit of Queen Elizabeth ii of England in 1954.
-Its known for its wildlife including Nile crocodile, African Bush Elephant, African Leopard, Lion, African Buffalo, Ugandan Kob, Chimpanzee and Hippopotamus.
+Queen Elizabeth National Park, formerly called Kazinga National Park, was founded in 1952; it acquired its new name in remembrance of Queen Elizabeth II of England’s visit in 1954.
+It’s known for its wildlife, including the Nile crocodile, African Bush Elephant, African Leopard, Lion, African Buffalo, Ugandan Kob, Chimpanzee and Hippopotamus.

-The park covers an area of 1,978km² and lies on the Equator, the Monuments on the either side of the road mark the exact spot where it crosses at 0° latitudes.
+The park covers an area of 1,978km² and lies on the Equator; the Monuments on either side of the road mark the exact spot where it crosses at 0° latitude.

-Queen Elizabeth National Park is Uganda’s most popular tourism destination because of its humid forests, sparkling lakes, savannah and fertile wetlands, which makes it an ideal habitant for primates, big game and over 600 species of birds.
+Queen Elizabeth National Park is Uganda’s most popular tourism destination because of its humid forests, sparkling lakes, savannah, and fertile wetlands, which make it an ideal habitat for primates, big game, and over 600 species of birds.

 The park has enormous magnificent craters carved into rolling hills, panoramic views of the Kazinga channel with its banks lined with beautiful animals like the Hippos, Elephants and Buffaloes and the endless Ishasha plains whose fig trees hide lions that are ready to pounce on the herds of Uganda kobs.

-Queen Elizabeth National Park is located in the South-Western Uganda and borders the districts of Bushenyi, Rukungiri, Kamwenge and Kasese and 420kms from Kampala with the duration of 4½hrs. this park is the most visited destinations in Uganda.
+Queen Elizabeth National Park is located in southwestern Uganda and borders the districts of Bushenyi, Rukungiri, Kamwenge, and Kasese.
+It is 420 km from Kampala, with a duration of 4½ hours. this park is one of the most visited destinations in Uganda.

-In addition to its exceptional wildlife attractions, the park also has an interesting cultural history where by the local people entertain the tourists in local dances, storytelling, music, cooking, roosting maize and so many other things.
+In addition to its exceptional wildlife attractions, the park also has an interesting cultural history whereby the local people entertain the tourists with local dances, storytelling, music, cooking, roosting maize and so many other things.

 The park has some craters like Lake Katwe that mark the highest points of 1,350m above sea level, and the lowest at Lake Edward is at 910meters.

-About 5,000yrs ago, this place was a human settlement area.
-An explorer Henry M Stanley reached Mweya Peninsular in 1889 and saw a smoke or formless void and reported it back home.
-He thought that most possibly the smoke was caused by the bush clearing fires since he had seen by that time of his arrival 81 huts with a lot of goats and sheep.
+About 5,000 years ago, this place was a human settlement area.
+An explorer, Henry M. Stanley, reached Mweya Peninsula in 1889 and saw a smoke or formless void and reported it back home.
+He thought that most possibly the smoke was caused by the bush clearing fires since by that time of his arrival he had seen 81 huts with a lot of goats and sheep.

-In 1891 another Explorer called Fredrick Lugard, made his way to this place and found out that the huts had been disserted, this might have happened before Lugard came to Mweya Peninsular.
+In 1891 another Explorer called Fredrick Lugard made his way to this place and found out that the huts had been deserted; this might have happened before Lugard came to Mweya Peninsula.
 Since the area is said to have been closed from human settlement due to the outbreak of Rinderpest.
-Though later in 1952, the area was gazetted for wild life and renamed from Kazinga National park to Queen Elizabeth National Park after the Queen’s visit to Uganda.
+Though later in 1952, the area was gazetted for wildlife and renamed from Kazinga National park to Queen Elizabeth National Park after the Queen’s visit to Uganda.

-Mweya Peninsular has communities of people that make up the population of over 450 people, and one wonders how this population lives wildlife composed of Leopards, Lions, Elephants, Buffaloes, hippos, chimpazzes and so many others.
+Mweya Peninsula has communities of people that make up the population of over 450 people, and one wonders how this population lives with wildlife composed of Leopards, Lions, Elephants, Buffaloes, hippos, chimpazzes and so many others.

-Mweya Peninsular is the central focus of the park, with a variety of sightseeing activities with the variety of excellent accommodations.
-It is located 20kms west of the road from Kasese town to Mbarara.
-It has a good access since all types of vehicles between Kasese and Mbarara can go through Katunguru town.
+Mweya Peninsula is the central focus of the park, with a variety of sightseeing activities and a variety of excellent accommodations.
+It is located 20 km west of the road from Kasese town to Mbarara.
+It has good access since all types of vehicles between Kasese and Mbarara can go through Katunguru town.

 Some unique activities in the Peninsular;